hundredrabbits/thebook/north_pacific_logbook.md

 We believe that one can use nature's indifference as a reminder of the actual fortitude of their being, to learn of one's own true capacity for resilience when communing with nature—ideas altogether at odds with modern stories, or an invitation to be part of something.

 > "Modern man requires more and more comfort both at home and in the car.
 Sailors, too, want more comfort in their cruisers, but comfort cannot be combined with simplicity.
-And when life is no longer simple, it loses both beauty and joy."
-(Sven Yrvind, 2017)
+And when life is no longer simple, it loses both beauty and joy." — Sven Yrvind

 Thank you for reading.